 Out of curiosity, I spent a few minutes recently standing on a street corner outside my neighborhood’s largest middle school, which allows students to leave the building for lunch.
 A group of three girls giggled and whispered together as they crossed the street to the deli.
 Two boys dribbled a basketball on the sidewalk as they headed to a nearby court.
 Everyone studiously avoided the playground in the park across the street—maybe because they thought they had outgrown monkey bars.
 There seemed to be some early attempts at flirting going on inside the pizza parlor behind me.
 These were little kids turning into teenagers.
 The change was unfolding before my eyes like time-lapse photography.

 Jaana Juvonen doesn’t stand on street corners and watch middle schoolers interact in order to guess at the quality of their friendships.
 She asks them.
-Juvonen is a developmental psychologist at the University of California at Los Angeles.
+Juvonen is a developmental psychologist at UCLA.
 Appropriately, she and I met for lunch to talk about her work, although the café near the UCLA campus where we ate was full of adults, not middle schoolers.

 About 10 years ago, Juvonen set out to capture how peer relationships change over the course of adolescence.
 Over a period of three years, she and her team recruited 6,000 sixth graders from 26 different middle schools in Los Angeles and then followed each cohort.
 Every year, the participating children filled out a series of questions about peers: Name your closest friends.
 Does this kid have your back?
 Can you talk to him or her about anything?
 Do they come to your house?
 Have you ever been bullied?
 Have you seen anyone else be bullied?